al1brn/geonodes/docs/simulation.md

 <img src="images/simulation_zone.png" width="600" class="center">

 The nodes are created by instanciating a **Simulation** class.
-The class constructor takes key word arguments used to named the sockets of the simulation zone.
+The class constructor takes key word arguments used to name the sockets of the simulation zone.
 In the following example, a simulation zone is created with one vector to be used in the simulation loops:

 <img src="images/simulation_creation.png" width="600" class="center">